2008年7月18日星期五

 Google uses Berkeley DB High Availability for Google Accounts.

-Motorola uses Berkeley DB to track mobile units in its wireless radio network products.
+Motorola uses Berkeley DB to track mobile units in its wireless radio network products. - LaTeX

 LATEX, written as LaTeX in plain text, is a document preparation system for the TeX typesetting program.